 System messages appear on the screen to notify you of a possible problem with the system.

-NOTE: If you receive a system message not listed in the table, check the documentation for the application that is running when the message appears or the operating system's documentation for an explanation of the message and recommended action.
+NOTE: If you receive a system message not listed in the table, check the documentation for the application that is running or the operating system's documentation for an explanation of the message and recommended action.